dsmaynard/endpoints/code/bayesian_approach/README.md

 for log-normal measurement error in each endpoint abundance, and for the fact that each endpoint appears in multiple different equations.
-This method is the recommended approach for fitting this model, though it is computationally intensive.
+This method is the recommended approach for fitting this model, though it is computationally more intensive.

 All the code needed for the analysis is in the file `bayes.R`.
 The Bayesian MCMC algorithm is implemented in the Stan programming language, which is called here from within `R`.
 The details of model is given in `Stan_file.stan`, which instructs the MCMC sampler how to calculate the log-likelihood at each step.
-Please see `https://mc-stan.org/users/interfaces/` for instructions on installing Stan.
+Please see [https://mc-stan.org/](https://mc-stan.org/) for instructions on installing and implementing Stan.
 In addition to Stan, the libraries `rstan`, `tidyverse`, and `coda` need to be installed for this code to run.